alexioualex9/Pose-Aware-Multimodal-Automatic-Tagging-on-Greek-Traditional-Music/README.md

 This repository does not necessarily include the raw datasets used in the experiments.
 Users are expected to provide their own data paths and organize the required files according to the input requirements of each script.
+All experiments used Lyra Dataset.

 Depending on the experiment, the code may use:

 - video recordings,
 - annotation or label files,
 - trained checkpoints,
-- metadata associated with Greek traditional music performances.
+- metadata associated with Lyra Dataset.

 ---

 ## Usage